alex-r89/ajr-codes/content/blog/hello-world/index.md

 Some of these projects are private, so not all of the learnings will relate to visible projects.

-Ill also post some random ramblings maybe, im not sure.
+I'll also post some random ramblings maybe, im not sure.